-Mexico’s president seeks public approval to prosecute five ex-presidents
+Amid covid-19, recession and violence, Mexico’s López Obrador takes aim at his predecessors

 “This is just a beginning, but it could open the doors to a new era when there will be no more impunity,” he said.

 No law protects Mexico’s former presidents from prosecution.
-Critics say López Obrador’s proposal is a ploy to distract public attention from the country’s current woes: A coronavirus outbreak that’s among the worst in the world, an economy that’s projected to contract by more than 10 percent this year, soaring unemployment and record numbers of homicides.
+Critics say López Obrador’s proposal is a ploy to distract public attention from the country’s current woes: a coronavirus outbreak among the worst in the world, an economy projected to contract by more than 10 percent this year, soaring unemployment and record numbers of homicides.

 Even if the referendum were a success, skeptics say, it would be unlikely to lead to prosecutions of any of the five ex-leaders, let alone prison terms.
-In some cases, the allegations are too old or have produced no serious evidence; in others, they were more a matter of unpopular policies or cronyism than law-breaking.
+In some cases, the allegations are too old or have produced no serious evidence; in others, they were more a matter of unpopular policies or cronyism than lawbreaking.

 “López Obrador’s motivation is essentially political,” said Jorge Castaneda, Mexico’s foreign minister under Fox.
 “His policies have been a disaster and he is having a difficult time with the pandemic and the economy.
 The only thing he has available to keep him afloat is to go after past corruption scandals.”